-The Breck Hill Park Summary Maintenance Programme is at Appendix 1.
+The Breck Hill park Summary maintenance Programme is at Appendix 1.

 The Grounds Maintenance staff from parks and street care maintain the park to a good level of horticultural practice Landscape Quality Manual available for viewing during field assessment.
 Our grounds maintenance staff have obtained horticultural qualifications to level 2.
-Our parks development staff are educated to degree level in Horticulture and Conservation and work regularly volunteers who have a keen interest in improving the horticultural standards on the park.
-An example of this, the friends have developed a Woodland Management Plan. adopted by Gedling Borough Council and works required will take place at regular intervals.
+Our parks developments staff are educated to Horticulture degree level in and Conservation and work regularly volunteers who have a keen interest in improving the horticultural standards on the park.
+An example of this, the friends have developed a Woodland Management Plan, this is expected to be adopted by Gedling Borough Council and works required will take place at regular intervals including the planting of a hedge and community Orchard which is planned for 2022.